LandonWall/spatial_summarize_within/README.md

 The result variable will contain a GeoDataFrame with the summarized data.

 # Example
-In this example, we will summarize population data within an input shapefile using an overlay shapefile.
+In this example, we will aggregate population data within census tracts by county.

 ```
 from spatial_summarize_within import summarize_within